CIEE/ICEE Research Programs and Products

 Understanding recent biodiversity change across spatial and temporal scales

-Mary I. O’Connor (University of British Columbia); Andrew Gonzalez (McGill University); Jon Chase (iDiv, German Centre for Integrative Biodiversity Research, Germany); Mark Vellend (Sherbrooke University); Fangliang He (University of Alberta); Robin Elahi (University of British Columbia); Grace Murphy (Dalhousie University); Sarah Supp (University of Wisconsin, US.); Jillian Dunic (University of Massachusetts, US); Jarrett Byrnes (University of Massachusetts, US.); Maria Dornelas (St. Andrews University, UK); Isla Myers-Smith; St. (Andrews University, UK); and Forest Isabel (University of Georgia, US).
+Mary I. O’Connor (University of British Columbia); Andrew Gonzalez (McGill University); Jon Chase (iDiv, German Centre for Integrative Biodiversity Research, Germany); Mark Vellend (Sherbrooke University); Fangliang He (University of Alberta); Robin Elahi (University of British Columbia); Grace Murphy (Dalhousie University); Sarah Supp (University of Wisconsin, US.); Jillian Dunic (University of Massachusetts, US); Jarrett Byrnes (University of Massachusetts, US.); Maria Dornelas (St. Andrews University, UK); Isla Myers-Smith; St. (University of Edinburg, UK); and Forest Isbell (University of Georgia, US).

 Recent global biodiversity declines present major ecological, social and economic problems.
 Despite substantial and compelling evidence for biodiversity loss in many places, new data syntheses suggest that local communities are resilient to species richness declines, throwing into question the seriousness, reality and implications of the modern biodiversity crisis.
 These recent findings have highlighted major and urgent research challenges for both basic and conservation-oriented biodiversity science.
 The main objective of this project is to resolve controversy over biodiversity trends by improving data and methods for detecting and attributing biodiversity change.